MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/GtI.md

 `Partner Name`: What??

 💦

 `Timburr2 Surprised`

 `Timburr2 Name`: The lovely Virizion is—

 `Timburr1 Surprised`

 `Timburr1 Name`: —going to join `Hero Name` and `Partner Name`?!

 💢

 `Emolga Angry`

 `Emolga Name`: You—!
 What do you think you're trying to pull now, huh?!
 What happened to all your big talk about not making friends?
 Not trusting anyone?

+`Emolga Angry`

 `Emolga Name`: You just say whatever comes into your head, don't you?
 You're messing with us!
 If you're just toying with us, then we don't need you in our Paradise!

 `Virizion Think`

 `Virizion Name`: Toying with you...
 Yes, I can see how you would think that.

+`Virizion Think`

 `Virizion Name`: I won't make any excuses for my behavior...

 `Virizion Normal`

 `Virizion Name`: But... even saying that...

+`Virizion Normal`

 `Virizion Name`: Is there no way you can let me be a part of your Paradise?

 💢

 `Emolga Angry`

 `Emolga Name`: I...
 I do NOT approve!
 No way!

 `Emolga Angry`

 `Emolga Name`: Come on, `Partner Name`!
 Tell her to hit the road!

 `Partner Normal`

 `Partner Name`: ...
 OK.
 You can be a part of Paradise, too.

 〽

 💦

 ❗

 〽

 `Emolga Surprised`

 `Emolga Name`: WHAAAAAAAAAAAAT?!

 💦

 `Emolga Angry`

 `Emolga Name`: Why should I have to be friends with someone like her?!

+`Emolga Angry`

 `Emolga Name`: I'll never accept you, you hear that?

 `Emolga Angry`

 `Emolga Name`: Right, Dunsparce?
 You've gotta feel the same, don't you?

 `Dunsparce Normal`

 `Dunsparce Name`: I...
 I...

 ❤

 `Dunsparce Special1`

 `Dunsparce Name`: Hoho...

 〽

 `Emolga Surprised`

 `Emolga Name`: Whaaaaaat?!

 `Partner Normal`

 `Partner Name`: But if you're going to be one of us... then that means you'll have to trust us.

+`Partner Normal`

 `Partner Name`: You'll have to believe in all of us.
 Can you do that?

 `Virizion Happy`

 `Virizion Name`: Hehe.
 I'll just have to try.

 `Partner Normal`

 `Partner Name`: Then I guess it's decided!

 `Partner Happy`

 `Partner Name`: As of today, Virizion is also one of us!

 🔆

 `Virizion Happy`

 `Virizion Name`: Thanks.

 💢

 `Emolga Angry`

 `Emolga Name`: I'm not OK with this, `Partner Name`.
 Seriously not OK.
 Just so you know.

 `Partner Normal`

 `Partner Name`: Aww, don't be like that...

 `Emolga Angry`

 `Emolga Name`: Why would you even want someone like that in your Paradise?!

 💦